 I was just over half way through the pregnancy when it was confirmed that my baby girl I was carrying in my womb had Down syndrome.
-I had a blood test done that is 99% accurate for detecting for DS.
-The results came back 99% positive that she did in fact have DS and along with the findings of her heart defects and other soft markers it made the results 100%.
+I had a blood test done that is 99% accurate for detecting for Down syndrome.
+The results came back 99% positive that she did in fact have Down syndrome and along with the findings of her heart defects and other soft markers it made the results 100%.

 I will never forget that phone call that came from the genetic counselor.
 I jumped out of my skin when the phone started to ring.
 My heart beat fast and my stomach knotted as I lunged for it and answered it hastily.
 I had been anticipating the phone call all day and was ready to find out what lay ahead.

 The genetic counselor got right to it and informed me of the test results with a very matter of fact tone in her voice.
 I could feel the lump in my throat growing.
 I tried so hard to keep it together.
 I couldn’t though.
 I could hardly talk to the lady on the other end of the line.
 My world was changing faster than I could keep up with, hers wasn’t.
 It was another day for her, making phone calls, sending emails, following up with other moms…

 I hung up the phone and called my husband and through the sobs explained what I had just learned.
 He was a rock as I shared the news with him.
 I think he already knew in his heart the results from our appointment a week prior.
 I probably did too.
 I wasn’t ready to accept it until I had the test results in hand.
 Even at that point, there was still a part of me that would on occasion wonder if we were in the 1% category mostly when people would gently remind me there was always the 1% chance that she wouldn’t have Down syndrome.
 I would shake my head and cry inside and through burning eyes look at them, not sure of what exactly to say next.
 I knew they were trying to be helpful, but for me I was facing the reality that my world was changing quickly, their’s was not.
 At least not in the same way mine was.